COMMON NAME: Tomato

 A good nitrogen fertilizer is corn gluten meal.
 It not only adds nutrients, it also keeps weed seed from getting established.

-TROUBLES AND SOLUTIONS: Southern blight (which is usually misdiagnosed as early blight) is the mot common tomato pest.
-It can be limited with weekly sprayings of Garrett Juice plus garlic and potassium bicarbonate, hydrogen peroxide, cornmeal tea, or the commercial product BioSafe.
 Use lots of compost and mulch to prevent tomato pinworm.
 Eliminate blossom-end rot with even soil moisture and calcium supplements: soft rock phosphate and alfalfa products in alkaline soils, high-calcium lime in acid, sandy soils.
 Epsom salt applications can also help.
 Red Christmas tree ornaments hung on plants before the fruit starts to ripen will repel birds.
-Aphids, spider mites, and flea hoppers are controlled with Garrett Juice and essential oil sprays.
-Hand remove hornworms and treat for all diseases by applying cornmeal to the soil and spraying hydrogen peroxide products such as BioSafe.
+Aphids, spider mites and flea hoppers are controlled with Garrett Juice and essential oil sprays.
+Hand remove hornworms but you probably won’t have them if trichogramma wasps have been released earlier.